-Because Hanami is an opinionated software, because we want to offer what we thing it's the best experience, we decided to promote RSpec as the default testing framework.
+Because Hanami is an opinionated software, because we want to offer what we think is the best experience, we decided to promote RSpec as the default testing framework.

-Since now on the following command will generate a new project with RSpec:
+From now on, the following command will generate a new project with RSpec:

 $ hanami new bookshelf